On Merge Trees and Discrete Morse Functions on Paths and Trees: Construction of the Induced Index-Ordered DMF

+Now we explain how the simplex order can be used to construct dMfs on $P$ from Morse orders on $T$: \begin{Def} Let $T$ be a merge tree and $P$ be a path such that the number of 1-simplices is $i(T)$ and let $\phi \colon (P,\preceq) \rightarrow (V(T),\preceq)$ be the isomorphism from \Cref{iso}.
+For a Morse order $\leq$ and its induced Morse labeling $\lambda$ we define a map $f_{\lambda} \colon P\rightarrow \mathbb{N}_0$ by $f_\lambda \coloneqq \lambda \circ \phi$.
 The map $f_{\lambda}$ is then called the \D{dMf induced by the Morse order $\leq$} or the \D{dMf induced by the Morse labeling $\lambda$}.
 In particular, the map $f_{io}\coloneqq \lambda_{io}\circ \phi$ induced by the index Morse order is called the \D{induced index-ordered dMf}. \end{Def} \begin{Rem} Although $\phi$ and $\lambda$ are order-preserving maps with respect to the previously defined total orders, the map $f_{io}$ does not respect the simplex order in general.
 Since $f_{io}$ is supposed to be an index-ordered dMf, it does not need to respect the simplex order.
-Because the map $f_{io}$ is supposed to be index-ordered, it rather needs to be compatible with face relation on $P$, which we will see to be true later on. \end{Rem} \begin{Ex} The index Morse order from \Cref{iMo} produces the following pair $(P,f_{io})$:
+Because the map $f_{io}$ is supposed to be index-ordered, it rather needs to be compatible with face relation on $P$, which we will see to be true later on. \end{Rem} \begin{Ex} The index Morse order from \Cref{iMo}, respectively the index Morse labeling from \Cref{iMlex}, produces the following pair $(P,f_{io})$: